-In Limited Submission Programs, the sponsor restricts the number of applications or proposals a campus can submit.
-The guidelines for these programs require institutions to screen pre-proposals or nominations to determine which applications will be submitted for competition.
+In Limited Submission Programs, the sponsor restricts the number of applications or proposals an organization such as FSU can submit.
+The guidelines for these programs require organizations to screen pre-proposals or nominations to determine which applications will be submitted for competition.

 How does the process work at FSU?

-If your project is selected from the internal competition, you will need to work with Sponsored Research Administration, or the FSU Research Foundation for private funds, in the usual way to prepare, route and submit your proposal to the agency.
+If your project is selected from the internal competition, you will need to work with the appropriate office (Sponsored Research Administration [SRA] for publicly-funded grants, or the FSU Research Foundation for privately-funded grants) to prepare, route and submit your proposal to the agency.

 Note: This list is not comprehensive.
-Those applying to a limited submission RFP that is not posted on our website should contact OPD immediately.
-OPD will review the guidelines, establish an appropriate internal review date, and post the RFP to the website.
+If you are interested in a limited submission notice of funding opportunity (NOFO) that is not posted on our website, contact RD immediately.
+RD will review the guidelines, establish an appropriate internal review date, and post the program to the site.